 Treatment and Rehabilitation Options

-If you or someone you know is suffering from addiction, it’s crucial that you seek out professional support at a drug rehab centre as soon as possible.
+If you or someone you know is suffering from addiction, it’s essential that you seek out professional support at a drug rehab centre as soon as possible.
 The longer you leave an addiction untreated, the worse it’ll get.
 Professional rehabilitation centres offer a diverse range of treatment options for cocaine and heroin addiction to benefit everyone.

 Here at Nova Recovery, we can provide a personalised addiction treatment plan followed by a tailored aftercare plan to maximise your likelihood of a long-term recovery.
 Counselling, support groups, and aftercare plans are all incredibly valuable resources that provide various benefits to individuals overcoming cocaine and heroin addiction.
-Get in touch to learn more about our treatment services by filling out our contact form or call 01475 303998.
+Get in touch to learn more about our treatment services by filling out our contact form or calling 01475 303998.

 Back to all posts

-John Gillen - Author - Last updated: August 9, 2024
+John Gillen - Author - Last updated: December 11, 2025

 John has travelled extensively around the world, culminating in 19 years’ experience looking at different models.
 He is the European pioneer of NAD+ (Nicotinamide Adenine Dinucleotide) treatment to Europe in 2010; and recently back from the USA bringing state of the art Virtual Reality Relapse Prevention and stress reduction therapy.
 His passion extends to other metabolic disturbances and neurodegenerative diseases.
 The journey continues.
 In recent times, John has travelled to Russia to study and research into a new therapy photobiomudulation or systemic laser therapy working with NAD+ scientists and the very best of the medical professionals in the UK and the USA, together with Nadcell, Bionad Hospitals own select Doctors, nurses, dieticians and therapists.
 Johns’ passion continues to endeavour to bring to the UK and Europe new developments with NAD+ Therapy in preventive and restorative medicine and Wellness.
 In 2017 John Gillen was made a visiting Professor at the John Naisbitt university in Belgrade Serbia.